grnet/synnefo/docs/cyclades-api-guide.rst

 |

-If the response code is 201, the response body contains the ``key:pair`` that has just been created or updated, under a ``meta`` tag, so that the body of the response is identical to the body of the request.
+If the response code is 201, the response body contains the ``key``:``value`` pair that has just been created or updated, under a ``meta`` tag, so that the body of the response is identical to the body of the request.

 Delete Image Metadata
 .....................